bkghz-orange-blue/CounterNet/README.md

 # CounterNet

-**This repository is only avaiable during the ICML 2021 reviewing phrase.**
+*This repository is only avaiable during the ICML 2021 reviewing phrase.
+We will delete this repository after ICML 2021 reviewing phrase has completed, and upload this repository to author's real GitHub account.*

 ## Install the Package